betw/61040-portfolio/README.md

 # Template Portfolio

 # About Me
-*My name is Betsegaw Wosoro, I'm a senior studying physics and computer science.
+My name is Betsegaw Wosoro.
+I'm a senior studying physics and computer science.

 Some fun facts about me:
 1. I love basketball.